 In this study, researchers want to see if adding the investigational drug nintedanib (BIBF 1120) to prednisone therapy is more effective than prednisone alone.
 Other studies have suggested that nintedanib may be effective for reducing similar types of lung injury.
 Patients in this study will be randomly assigned to receive nintedanib or a placebo (inactive pill) in addition to prednisone.
 Both nintedanib and prednisone are taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

-- Patients must have developed grade 2 radiation pneumonitis from radiation therapy for lung cancer, thymoma, or pleural mesothelioma.
+- Patients must have developed grade 2 radiation pneumonitis from radiation therapy for thoracic tumors, including lung cancer, thymoma, mesothelioma, breast cancer, lymphoma, or lung metastases.